kinvolk/kubernetes-enhancements/keps/sig-node/127-usernamespaces-support/README.md

 allowing processes to run with different IDs in the container and in the host.
 Specially, a process running as privileged in a container can be unprivileged in the host.
-This makes it possible to give more capabilities to the containers and protects the host from malicious or compromised containers.
+This makes it possible to give more capabilities to the containers and protects the host and other containers from malicious or compromised containers.

-This KEP is a continuation of the work initiated in the [Support Node-Level User Namespaces Remapping](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/node/node-usernamespace-remapping.md) proposal.
+This KEP adds a new `userNamespaceMode` field  to `pod.Spec`.
+It allows users to place pods in different user namespaces increasing the  pod-to-pod and pod-to-host isolation.
+This extra isolation increases the cluster security as it protects the host and other pods from malicious or compromised processes inside containers that are able to break into the host.
+This KEP proposes three different modes: `Host` keeps the current behaviour, `Cluster` uses the same ID mapping for all the pods (very similar to the previous [Support Node-Level User Namespaces Remapping](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/node/node-usernamespace-remapping.md) proposal) and `Pod` increases pod-to-pod isolation.

 ## Motivation